Licensing programs and policies, corporate organization, and governance.

 Rob holds a B.S. in computer science from the Massachusetts Institute of Technology and an M.B.A. from Wharton.

 Windows and Windows Server, including deployment, security, and operating system internals.

-Wes Miller analyzes and writes about Microsoft's SQL Server, SharePoint Server, and Windows operating systems.
+Wes Miller analyzes and writes about Windows and Windows Server.

 Before joining Directions on Microsoft, Wes was a product manager and development manager for several Austin, TX, start-ups, including Winternals Software, acquired by Microsoft in 2006.
 Prior to that, Wes spent seven years at Microsoft working as a program manager in the Windows Core Operating System and MSN divisions.